The Secrets to Fertilising Your Sir Walter Turf

 The best time to fertilise is just after the height of summer, between March and May.
 The sun breaks down the compounds of the fertiliser, kicking its nutrients into action.
 This prepares the lawn just in time for winter.

 You’ll need to feed your turf, at least twice a year, so a recommended time for another once-over, is during September after winter.

 Simply sprinkling the fertiliser onto the lawn won’t be much help.
-Solid fertiliser settles on the surface of the turf, so it needs to be dissolve either by watering or rain.
+Solid fertiliser settles on the surface of the turf, so it needs to be dissolved either by watering or rain.

 You need also to note that in tropical regions, high rainfall periods can wash away the nutrients before they get a chance to seep into the roots of your lawn.
 Conversely in sandy and arid regions, lighter applications are more effective.

 Remember, that the more you water your lawn, the more fertiliser you’re going to need for it.